Colleges by Location

 Campus Life

-Not everything at Indiana University Bloomington is about learning and grades: campus life is an essential part of your educational experience.
-Find out some details about students' life at Indiana University Bloomington.
+It is not all about learning and grades at Indiana University Bloomington: campus life is a crucial component of your educational experience.
+Check out some details about campus life at Indiana University Bloomington.

 Student Organizations

-This school has 1007 open-membership student organizations you can participate in.
+The number of student organizations and groups with open membership at this school is 1007.
 That includes sororities and fraternities.
-If you are interested in music, you can join the Indiana University Bloomington band or chorus.
+Those who have a talent for music can join the Indiana University Bloomington band or chorus.
 For students with a talent for acting, there is a drama club.
-For students looking to explore media and communication, Indiana University Bloomington publishes its own newspaper and has its own radio station.
+You have a talent for media and communication?
+Indiana University Bloomington publishes its own newspaper and has its own radio station.

 Student Services

-There are emergency phone and alarm devices available around the clock.
-Dormitory entrances at the school are electronically operated.
-There is a round-the-clock security patrol.
+There are 24-hour emergency phone and alarm devices.
+There are electronically operated dormitory entrances.
+There is a security patrol available 24/7.
 The late-night transport/escort service is available.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of Indiana University Bloomington.